Fa-bula/Anomaly_detector/README.md

 Anomaly_detector
 ================
-Find anomalies in your data
+Find anomalies in your data easily
 Site is located in http://anomaly.pythonanywhere.com/